If the human mind could swap bodies it would not matter. So only the mind matters.

 This sharing of self is the basis of morality.
 If you live for just your current body then you become selfish, and die when your body dies.
 But if you see your body as just a tiny part of you, then you focus on others.
 Then you spread and live on when your body dies.

-Occam's razor is an idea popularised by William of Occam (Occam is a town near London).
-The razor refers to shaving off unnecessary parts of a theory (shaving with a razor, get it?).
-So if two theories could both explain something, and you don't know which theory is correct, always choose the simpler one.
+Occam's razor is an idea popularised by William of Occam (Occam is a towen near London).
+It refers to shaving off unnecessary parts of a theory (shaving with a razor, get it?).
+So if two theories could both explain something, and you don't know which is correct, always go for the simpler one.

 For why Occam's razor exists, think about why anything exists: everything is relationships between numbers.
 There are vastly more small relationships than big ones, so if you don't know if the one you see is big or small, choose small.

-If it isn't obvious why there are more small relationships, consider choosing between the numbers "8" and "2".
+If it isnt obvious why there are more small relationships, consider choosing between the numbers "8" and "2".
 The number "8" contains "2" many times over (8 is 2 x 2 x 2, or 2 + 2 + 2 + 2).
 So there are many times more "2"s than "8"s.
-Put another way, if you see "2" of something it could be 2 of anything (the items might be made of smaller parts, each made of even smaller parts) but what it is made of does not matter: shave those details off, they are irrelevant to the fact that it "2" .
+Put another way, if you see "2" of something it could be 2 of anything (the items might be made of smaller parts, each made of even smaller parts) but what it is made of does not matter: shave those details off, they are irrelevant to the fact that is is the number "2" .